MaximilianMcC/ncea-assessment/README.md

 - Removed the `CentreInput` method because it wasn't used
 - Found everywhere where `json.ToArray().Length` was used and changed it to `json.Count`
 - Finished the `Program.cs` pseudocode
+- Started the `JSON.cs` pseudocode
+- Finished the `JSON.cs` pseudocode
+- Started `Utils.cs` pseudocode
+- Removed the feature to print half a line in `Utils.Line` because it's never used
+- Finised the `Utils.cs` pseudocode

 ## Debug and testing stuff
 | **Error** | **Problem** | **Fix** |